-Laboratory mice are also susceptible to E. ruminantium, however, the pathogenicity of the different stocks of Ehrlichia to mice varies significantly (MacKenzie and McHardy, 1987).
+Laboratory mice are also susceptible to E. ruminantium, however, the pathogenicity of the different strains of Ehrlichia to mice varies significantly (MacKenzie and McHardy, 1987).
 Ball3 and Welgevonden strains are pathogenic for mice.
-The multimammate mouse (Mastomys coucha) (MacKenzie and McHardy, 1987) and the striped mouse (Rhabdomys pumilio) (Hudson and Henderson, 1941) are also susceptible to infection, but as wild rodents do not act as host for the tick vector they are unlikely to play a role in the epidemiology of the disease.
+The multimammate mouse (Mastomys coucha) (MacKenzie and McHardy, 1987) and the striped mouse (Rhabdomys pumilio) (Hudson and Henderson, 1941) are also susceptible to infection, but as wild rodents do not act as host for the tick vector, they are unlikely to play a role in the epidemiology of the disease.

 Systems AffectedTop of page

 blood and circulatory system diseases of small ruminants

 respiratory diseases of large ruminants

 respiratory diseases of small ruminants

 DistributionTop of page

 Heartwater only occurs where its tick vectors, Amblyomma, are present.
 Countries where heartwater has been conclusively diagnosed are listed in the table.
 The improvement of molecular diagnosis allows confirmation of the presence of E. ruminantium in different countries.
 In South Africa, Plessis and Kümm (1971) isolated E. ruminantium, named the Kümm strain, from a Hyalomma tick removed from an eland in a non-heartwater endemic area where A. hebraeum ticks are not present.